How to Improve Confidence in Soccer: 7 Game-Changing Tips

 Just as important as figuring out what you’re good at is acknowledging the areas where you need improvement and also working on them if it makes sense for your position.
 For example, you don’t want to spend too much time on a weakness you’ll never use in a game.

-One of the biggest confidence killers for soccer players is thinking about past mistakes or worrying about future outcomes instead of focusing on what’s happening right now in front of them.
-During any soccer game or training session, your only job is to be fully present with the ball and make the best decision available in that moment.
+One of the biggest confidence killers for soccer players is dwelling on past mistakes or worrying about future outcomes instead of focusing on what’s happening right now.
+During games or training, your job is to stay fully present, make the best decision available in the moment, and redirect your attention back to the immediate task whenever your mind starts to wander.

 Always End Training on a Good Note